Vishnuprasadvbhat/DV-Assignment/README.md

 3. PUT /tasks/<task_id> → Update a task
 4. DELETE /tasks/<task_id> → Delete a task
 5. Store tasks in a list (or a database if comfortable).
-8. Ensure error handling (e.g., task not found, invalid input).
+6. Ensure error handling (e.g., task not found, invalid input).

+---

 ### In the todoapp_django folder the django project has been built

 #### There are two project
 1. taskapp : The main project comprises listed above endpoints
 2. todolist : In this app i have creating api based on user sessions.
 There we have api like GET, POST, DELETE

+---

+# 1. TASKAPP

+## The taskapp has the requested assignments

 ## Steps to run the project